brentvatne/brentvatne.github.io/_posts/2015-01-06-js-react-components-in-om.markdown

 Selectize is based off of jQuery and doesn't come bundled as a React component, but you can find a React wrapper for it [here](https://github.com/ggarek/react-selectize).
-If there isn't a React wrapper for a componen t you would like to use, well, you'd have to write your own - perhaps just do it directly in ClojureScript.
+If there isn't a React wrapper for a component you would like to use, well, you'd have to write your own - perhaps just do it directly in ClojureScript.
 But that's not what this post is about.